The Most Effective Types of Content on Social Media in 2026 [New Data]

 This type of content is growing fast because more people now discover and buy products through social media.
 In fact, many users from Gen Z, millennials, and Gen X have bought something directly from a social app in the past few months.

-Because of this trend, 87% of marketers plan to spend more on tools that support social shopping in 2025.
+Because of this trend, many marketers began increasing their investment in social shopping tools in 2025, and this shift continues to grow across platforms in 2026.
 It’s a smart way to make shopping quick and easy for everyone.

 Disappearing content — like Instagram Stories — only stays up for a short time, usually 24 hours.
 This short window encourages people to watch and interact before it’s gone.
 It creates a sense of urgency, which can lead to more views and faster actions.